 Mint – it’s the Flavor of the Season

-If you find yourself needing to freshen up your breath, mints and sugar-free gum are both great options.
+Mints and sugar-free gum are great options to enjoy the flavor of the season.
 These little treats typically contain only 5-10 calories each, and might help you curb your desire to sample an additional appetizer or another glass of wine!

 Don’t Forget the Chocolate